So far, we have used the default settings stored in

 [settings] setting=value [options] MyLib:shared=True [env] env_var=value [build_requires] Tool1/0.1@user/channel Tool2/0.1@user/channel, Tool3/0.1@user/channel *: Tool4/0.1@user/channel

-Options allow definition with wildcards, to apply same option value to many packages:
+Options allow the use of wildcards letting you apply the same option value to many packages.
+For example:

 [settings] os=Macos arch=x86_64 compiler=clang compiler.version=3.5 compiler.libcxx=libstdc++11 build_type=Release [env] CC=/usr/bin/clang CXX=/usr/bin/clang++

-A profile to install dependencies as shared and in debug mode will look like this:
+A profile to install dependencies as shared and in debug mode would look like this:

 include(default) [settings] build_type=Debug [options] Poco:shared=True Poco:enable_apacheconnector=False OpenSSL:shared=True

-We could also create a new profile to use a different compiler version and store it in our project directory:
+We could also create a new profile to use a different compiler version and store that in our project directory.
+For example:

 include(clang_3.5) [options] Poco:shared=True Poco:enable_apacheconnector=False OpenSSL:shared=True